cerb/cerb.github.io/_docs/data-queries/worklist/subtotals.md

 * **tree** (default) returns hierarchal data (a `name` and `value` for each node, and a list of `children` for branches).

+* **dictionaries** returns a table-based format suitable for sheets and API results.

 * **categories** returns a series-based format suitable for bar charts.

 * **pie** returns data for use in pie and donut charts.